tonytw1/squirrel-detector/README.md

 What does this mean?
 What are classes and why are the values all below 100?

 The saved model was trained on the [COCO image set](https://cocodataset.org).
-This training data contains 91 unique objects (or classes).
+This is a well known set of training data containing 91 unique objects (or classes).

-The class ids refer to one of these object types.
+The class ids refer to one of these COCO object types.

 The COCO labels are available in the file [mscoco_label_map.pbtxt](https://github.com/tensorflow/models/blob/master/research/object_detection/data/mscoco_label_map.pbtxt):